The Francis and Rose Yuen Hong Kong: Economics Program

 Eligibility and Application

-The Hong Kong: Economics study abroad program is open to University of Chicago undergraduate students who will have completed the Economics core courses in the major by the time the program begins (that is, ECON 20000 – 20100 – 20200).
-Usually, this will be students in their third or fourth year of study.
+The Hong Kong: Economics study abroad program is open to University of Chicago undergraduates who will have complete the Economics core courses in the appropriate track of their major by the time the program begins.
+Usually, ths will be students in their third or fourth year of study.
 While the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.
 Because the courses are taught in English, there is no language prerequisite.
 Applications from outside the University are not accepted.

 Each study abroad program application is examined on the basis of student’s scholastic record, personal statement, and academic recommendation.
 If you are interested in applying for this program please fill out the online application.

 Internship Application Process

 When submitting their application to the Winter 2021 Hong Kong: Economics study abroad program, students will have the option to express their interest in the internship component of the program and choose if they would like to be considered for an internship during Summer 2020 or Summer 2021.
 Students who are interested in an internship in Summer 2020 are required to submit their program application by the Early Application Deadline.
 Students interested in pursuing an internship in Greater China will be asked to submit a brief cover letter and share more details about their interests and career goals.
 Students will also be able to indicate their industry and location preferences.
 Career Advancement will make every effort to honor students’ choices, but internship offerings may vary considerably depending on the student’s desired industry and location.

 Internship Recruiting Timeline